Dell EMC Unity vs. Dell Compellent

 There’s no escaping the fact that companies in the modern business world rely on data more than ever before.
 Consequently, then, even small businesses need to think about their data storage solutions.
 Your enterprise storage solution will impact everything from productivity and collaboration to data security, operating costs and future purchasing decisions.
 You will likely be working with the infrastructure you buy today for years to come, so it is a good idea to make a choice with the future in mind while also getting the best value for money today.

+The problem is that there are so many different options that knowing where to start can become rather daunting.
+Finding partners to help you with procurement is generally advisable.
+But a little information can go a long way.
 Given that Dell is the largest enterprise storage vendor on the market — and one of the most reputable names in the IT sector — it’s never a bad place to start.
 We will help bring clarity to your research by giving you a rundown of the two big hitters within the Dell lineup — Dell Compellent vs. Dell EMC Unity.

 How Compellent and EMC Came Together in Dell